-So the WildFit program starts off really, really, really easy.
+So the WILDFIT Quest starts off really, really, really easy.
 In fact, it seems so easy that you’d be forgiven for thinking that Eric is just pulling your leg.

-But on the second week, he raises the stakes just a little.
+But in the second week, he raises the stakes just a little.
 But because you completed the first week and you’ve bonded with the community, you stick around.

 What Eric does on a weekly basis is an incredibly subtle way of retraining your mind.

-And you slowly stop craving a lot the foods you use to regularly crave for.
+And you slowly stop craving many of the foods you used to regularly crave.

-I couldn’t believe the things that I used to eat before versus after WildFit.
-Foods that I use to love no longer have a hold on me.
-Other foods that I knew were nutritious but rarely touched, I now absolutely love.
+I couldn’t believe the things that I used to eat before versus after WILDFIT.
+Foods that I used to love no longer have a hold on me.
+I now absolutely love other foods that I knew were nutritious but rarely touched.

 I had a single glass of red wine but quickly switched to sparkling water.